ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 ### Alchemy's Description and Pricing

 [Alchemy](https://docs.alchemy.com/reference/optimism-api-quickstart/?a=818c11a8da) is a comprehensive Optimism development and infrastructure platform.
-Its robust free tier offers access to (1) enhanced features like SDKs and enhanced APIs, (2) hosted Optimism nodes, and (3) millions of CUs per month.
+Its robust, free tier offers access to (1) enhanced features like SDKs and enhanced APIs, (2) hosted Optimism nodes, and (3) millions of CUs per month.

 _(1) Alchemy's enhanced features_